Center for Extended Learning (CEL)

 Fargo

 Minot State University's Social Work department and North Dakota State University's Human Development and Family Science (HDFS) department offer a collaborative degree program.
 Students earn an HDFS degree from NDSU (Family Science option) and a BSW in Social Work from Minot State University at the same time.
 Students must be accepted into NDSU and enrolled in the HDFS program in order to take Minot State Social Work courses at NDSU.
-Almost all Social Work courses are delivered on the NDSU campus in a face to face format with a few select courses that may be taken online.
+Almost all Social Work courses are delivered on the NDSU campus in a face-to-face format with a few select courses that may be taken online.

 For more information, please visit the CEL website.